Obtaining a Money Changing Permit as a Restricted Dealer under Section 4(2)(a) & 4(2)(b) of the Foreign Exchange Act, No. 12 of 2017

 1.3 More than two branches may be permitted subject to a further contribution of Rs.
 5 Mn for the capital of each new branch.

-2.Directors, substantive shareholders (persons who hold more than 10% of total shareholding of the company), ultimate beneficial owners and management (persons who are in managerial positions of the company):
+2.Directors, substantive shareholders (persons who hold more than 10% of the total shareholding of the company), ultimate beneficial owners and management (persons who hold managerial positions of the company):

 2.1 Assessment of the Fitness and Propriety

 1. The directors, substantive shareholders, ultimate beneficial owners and management of the money changing company should be fit and proper persons to conduct money changing activities.
-In assessing the fit and proper of the directors, substantive shareholders, ultimate beneficial owners and management, the matters specified in the Annex I shall be considered by the Director of the Department of Foreign Exchange.
-The respective directors, substantive shareholders, ultimate beneficial owners and management shall submit affidavits as per the specification given in Annex II.
+In assessing the fitness and propriety of such persons, the matters specified in Annex I shall be considered by the Director of the Department of Foreign Exchange.
+The respective directors, substantive shareholders, ultimate beneficial owners and management shall submit affidavits as per the format given in Annex II.

 2. Police clearance certificates shall be submitted to the Director of the Department of Foreign Exchange as follows;